 For an even more antiquated look at the city’s history, visit the Shanghai Museum, home to ancient Chinese art and 120,000 precious relics.
 See Jiading’s Confucian Temple; Guyi Garden, which was built during the Ming Dynasty; and Malu, an important grape-growing area of China.
 Next, experience Xintiandi.
 This storied pedestrian street is lined with renovated old stone gatehouses called shikumen, which today houses shops, restaurants, bars and cafés.
 Another historic yet fashionable area filled with shopping and dining is the French Concession, where European architecture is re-energized with Chinese styling.
 Also popular is the artist area Tianzifang, home to many artistic boutiques, cafés, and the Yishanghai Art Museum.

 Shopping also abounds on Nanjing Road, considered China’s top commercial street, and Huaihai Zhong Road, which is packed with designer boutiques, department stores, shopping plazas, and jewelry shops.
-If you like dumplings, there is no better place to eat them than Shanghai.
+There is no better place to experience cuisines than Shanghai.
 Called xiao long bao, the steamed soup buns traditionally have 18 folds and are filled with pork, seafood, or vegetables.

 View Local Area Map